Tired-Fox/phml/README.md

 By default `PHML.render()` will return the `html` string.
 If you want to get a `json` string you may pass `Formats.JSON`. `PHML.render(file_type=Formats.JSON)`.

-If you want to write to a file you can call `core.write("path/to/output/file.phml")`.
+If you want to write to a file you can call `phml.write("path/to/output/file.phml")`.
 Same with `render` it defaults to html.
 You can change this the same way as `render`. `core.write("path/to/otuput/file.json", file_type=Formats.JSON)`.

-For both `render` and `write` you will first need to call `core.load("path/to/source/file.phml")`.
+For both `render` and `write` you will first need to call `phml.load("path/to/source/file.phml")`.
 This parses the source file and stores the ast in the parser. `render` and `write` then use that ast to create the desired output.
 Optionally if you already have a phml or html string or a properly formatted dict you can call `core.parse(data)` which will parse that information similar to `load`.

-Every time `core.parse` or `core.load` is called it will overwrite the stored ast variable.
+Every time `phml.parse` or `phml.load` is called it will overwrite the stored ast variable.

 There are many for features such as globally exposed variables or the ability to add nested scopes for importing objects inside of a phml document.